 - 3/4 cup + 1 tablespoon (130g) potato starch, not potato flour

 - Optional for a kick: 1/2 teaspoon red pepper flakes

-- This is not a wheat crust and is made without yeast, so don't expect it to rise the same way.
+- This is not a wheat crust and is made without yeast, so don't expect it to rise the same way or have the same light/airy texture of a wheat crust.
 It is made with mainly potatoes, after all, but so delicious!
-It is a more dense, thin crust, which I prefer.
-So, it's not a thick, fluffy type of crust.
+It is a more dense, thin crust, so, it's not a thick, fluffy type of crust.
 It is kind of like a giant hashbrown, crispy on the outside, soft and chewy on the inside!

 - I use this scale.

 - It is important to follow each step for the best results.
 First, add the potatoes to a large pot covered with water.
 Bring to a boil and boil for 25-30 minutes, until completely tender when pierced.
 Add them to a large bowl and allow to cool for 15 minutes.
 Papertowel off any excess water.

 - While the potatoes are boiling, combine the dry ingredients into a medium bowl well with a whisk: salt, baking powder, garlic powder, nutritional yeast, potato starch & oat flour.
 If you grind your own oats, make sure to only measure out 1/4 cup oat flour.
 Set aside.